 The St George's was the very first grand hotel to be built in Llandudno after the town was founded in 1854.
 The hotel enjoys a fine position on the seafront near the head of the Promenade, with clear views of the Great Orme headland.
 Everything is a short stroll, including our Start Line, which is directly opposite the hotel on the Promenade.

 Having benefitted from a £4 million restoration in 2006 the St. George's now has air conditioning in every public room and bedroom and holds four AA stars.
 It has a formal restaurant and bedrooms are tastefully decorated in a modern style.
 There's no pool, and there's no garage, so off-street parking here is very limited, but the hotel is close to Rally HQ - it's just a couple of blocks and an easy walk away .

-Rooms here are contemporary in style and well furnished with TVs en-suite bathrooms, and comfortable beds.
+Rooms here are contemporary in style and well furnished with air conditioning,TVs, en-suite bathrooms, and comfortable beds.
 Standard rooms are smaller and have a limited view.
-De luxe rooms are larger and some have sea views.
+Deluxe rooms are larger and some have sea views.

 The St. George was Llandudno's original hotel.
 Its recent refurbishment has placed it back among the town's leading four star hotels.
 If you want to stay in a larger hotel that's very conveniently situated this could be your hotel.
-For more on The St. George's, you can use the link on the right to visit the hotel's own website.
+For more on The St. George's, click the logo above to visit the hotel's own website.

 Our Rally HQ hotel, The Imperial enjoys a central sea-front location just across the road from Llandudno Promenade, a short stroll from the start line and in the other direction, from Venue Cymru.